NalaliiaPV/Visualization-Webinar-funnel/project_details.md

-## Webinar attendance dashboard (work project)
+## Webinar funnel dashboard (work project)

 This is a data visualization project for one of the companies (data blurred).
 - **Year:** 2022-2023 (several iterations)
 - **Stakeholders:** CMO, CEO.
 - **Users:** commercial department.
-- **Deadlines:** Iteration 1 release - 1 week, improvements - constantly.
+- **Deadlines:** Iteration 1 release - 1 day, improvements - constantly.
 - **Business sense:** reflects the attendance statistics for each individual webinar, as well as generalized data by courses and languages.
+Different teams, as well as analysts themselves, need a tool to access the data they need to develop recommendations and make decisions.
 - **My role:** data acquisition, data processing, connecting data sources to the GDS, joining tables, visualization.
 Last iteration - managing all the processes

 We launched a webinar funnel.
 But how to know how things are going?
 How many people **signed up** for the webinar, and how many **came** to it?
 Where to look to see these banal numbers, which are so necessary for understanding the situation and making decisions?